-The commission's responsibilities include examining the potential benefits of restructuring public schools, exploring funding models to reduce reliance on local property taxes, and assessing the impacts of such a transition on student achievement and community engagement.
-The commission is required to report its findings and recommendations by January 1, 2027.
-Additionally, the bill includes a provision for the repeal of the commission once its work is completed, with the effective date for this repeal set for January 1, 2027.
+The commission is tasked with examining the benefits of restructuring public schools, analyzing funding models to reduce reliance on local property taxes, and assessing the impacts of charter governance on student achievement, teacher recruitment, and community engagement.
+Additionally, it will identify any necessary statutory changes to facilitate this transition.
+The commission is required to report its findings and recommendations by November 1, 2026.
+Notably, the bill includes a repeal of the existing RSA 194-B:21-a, which pertains to the commission, effective on the same date.
+The remainder of the act will take effect upon its passage.

 Statutes affected: